cameron-bartholome/Cameron-Bartholome/README.md

 - 🔭 I’m currently working on creating a personal portfolio.
 - 😅 I’m currently learning abit of everything .
 - 🤔 If there is a mistake on my code please let me know as I'm still learning.
-- 📫 How to reach me: Instagram! or email, it your choice.
+- 📫 How to reach me: Instagram or Email, it's your choice.
 - ⚡ Fun fact: I enjoy watching anime and I love trying to automate repetitive tasks.

 ### Stalk me on: